 Effective May 5, visitors are no longer required to wear masks at Royal Botanical Gardens.
 Employees and volunteers will continue to wear a masks.

 What are the health screening questions I need to review before entering?

 All visitors are required to self screen prior to arriving at RBG and are not permitted to visit if they are exhibiting COVID-19 symptoms

 Will parking be available?

-Parking is available at all garden areas, included in your general admission or membership.
+Parking is available at all garden areas.
 Please note RBG’s four formal garden areas are located within 3 km of each other.
 Driving between garden areas is recommended.
 For new visitors, please see the full property map.

 - Laking Garden: Parking is available seasonally in the upper parking lot (off Plains Road W., West of RBG Centre) or Lower Parking Lot (along Spring Gardens Road).

 - Rock Garden: Parking is available at the Rock Garden main parking lot, located across the street from the garden (1185 York Boulevard) with limited accessible parking available near the garden’s entrance.

 - Arboretum: Parking available on site, at 16 Old Guelph Road.